Sleeping on an Incline: 7 Surprising Benefits for Better Rest

 - Can I use regular pillows to achieve the incline?

-- Will my mattress slide down on an inclined bed?
+- Will my mattress slide down?

-- Can inclined sleeping help with anything besides reflux?
+- Can inclined sleeping help beyond reflux?